The Accession Council

 Part ll of the Council is, in effect, the new Sovereign’s first Privy Council meeting and is attended by Privy Counsellors only.
 When the new Sovereign enters the room the business begins with a personal Declaration relating to the death of the previous Sovereign.

-One of the first acts of the new Sovereign after making His or Her Declaration is to take and subscribe to the Oath relating to the security of the Church of Scotland as required by the 25th Article of the Act of Union 1707 (6 Anne c.11).
+One of the first acts of the new Sovereign after making his or her Declaration is to take and subscribe to the Oath relating to the security of the Church of Scotland as required by the Union with Scotland Act 1706 c.11 6 Ann and the Union with England Act 1707 c.7.
 This Oath has been taken by every Sovereign at their Accession since George l in 1714.
 (By way of background, in Scotland there is a division of powers between Church and State, with each supreme in their own sphere.
 The Church is self governing in all that concerns its own activities.
 Its supreme authority is the General Assembly of the Church of Scotland, presided over by a Moderator chosen each year by the Assembly itself.
-So the Sovereign is required to take the Oath to preserve the security of the Church of Scotland at His or Her Accession.)
+So the Sovereign is required to take the Oath to preserve the security of the Church of Scotland at his or her Accession.)

 The new Monarch reads the Oath aloud.